1ay1/neowall/README.md

 sudo make install
 ```

 **Note:** Staticwall runs as a normal user and doesn't require root privileges to run!
 Only the binary installation requires sudo.
 On first run, config and default wallpaper will be automatically copied to your user directories.
+(We promise not to do anything weird with your home folder.
+We're just here to set wallpapers, not start a revolution.)

 ### Usage